 MOVIES and MANIA verdict:

 Josh Ruben’s Scare Me was meta-fun if a tad overlong.
-Unfortunately, Werewolves Within is filled with clichéd supposedly wacky characters and this reviewer found it painfully unfunny (successful comedy is very subjective, of course).
-Puerile attempts at camp are repeated ad infinitum but rarely hit home.
-The ability to mug to the camera seems to have been the criteria for casting.
+Unfortunately, the small town that Werewolves Within is set in is filled with clichéd ‘wacky’ irritating characters who seem like ideal werewolf fodder.
+This reviewer found the film painfully unfunny (successful comedy is very subjective, of course) even on a second viewing (just to make sure).
+Puerile attempts at camp are repeated ad infinitum yet rarely hit home.
+Aside from Richardson and Vayntrub, the ability to mug to the camera seems to have been the criteria for most of the casting.

 Beyond its ham-fisted humour, the mystery element, with most deaths occurring offscreen, is astonishingly underdeveloped.
-And perhaps ‘Werewolves Without’ would have been more appropriate due to the lack of lycanthrope activity?
-Finn exclaims: “Is there even a werewolf?”
+‘Werewolves Without’ would have been a more appropriate title due to the lack of lycanthrope activity.
+At one point, Finn exclaims: “Is there even a werewolf?”
 Quite.

-Then again, the video game seems to be all talk and no werewolf…
+Then again, the video game it’s based on seems to be all talk and no werewolf too…